 - Livewire then mutates the DOM with the changes

-Basically, we have the frontend and the backend in the same place, with no need to repeat logic.
+Basically, the Laravel developer has the frontend and the backend in the same place, with no need to repeat logic.

 Installing Livewire and basics